prathameshp107/ClinLabOps/README.md

 7. View task dependencies and attachments in the task details dialog
 8. Track all task changes in the activity log

+### Project Management

+1. Access the Project Management page via the sidebar
+2. View all projects with their status and progress indicators
+3. Create new projects with the "New Project" button
+4. Filter projects by status, priority, or team
+5. Click on a project to view detailed information
+6. Manage project timeline, resources, and documentation
+7. Track project dependencies and milestones
+8. Generate project reports and analytics

 ### User Management

 1. Access the User Management page via the sidebar